-Trump says he wants to listen to low-ranking soldiers instead of ‘lousy’ advice from generals for Afghan war strategy(The White House/Flickr) President Trump at the White House
+Trump says he wants to listen to low-ranking soldiers instead of ‘lousy’ advice from generals for Afghan war strategy(The White House/Flickr)

 During a tense mid-July meeting with his national-security team, President Donald Trump dismissed the counsel of high-ranking military commanders, saying he leaned toward the advice of rank-and-file soldiers over that of his generals.